ELMERIKH/Beryl/readme.md

 Beryl deliver your PE (exe) straight to the victim

+DISCLAIMER
+ME The author takes NO responsibility and/or liability for how you choose to use any of the tools/source code/any files provided.
+ME The author and anyone affiliated with will not be liable for any losses and/or damages in connection with use of Beryl.
+By using Stitch or any files included, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+Once again Beryl is for EDUCATION and/or RESEARCH purposes ONLY.

 victim only has to run the generated file wich execute as UA by default

 if user doesn t execute as admin programme won't run